bdolenc/ll-test/README.md

 - Be able to use Pylint for static analysis of your code
 - Learn how to refactor your code for better reusability, maintainability and performance
-- Bea able to test your code better
+- Be able to test your code better

 # Lint your code